jedick/JMDplots/README.md

 # JMDplots

 This R package has code and data for papers by [Jeffrey M. Dick](https://chnosz.net/jeff/).
-The vignettes in this package have many plots from my papers and can be viewed at <https://chnosz.net/JMDplots/vignettes/>.
+Plots from the papers are reproduced in the vignettes, which are installed with the package and can be viewed at <https://chnosz.net/JMDplots/vignettes/>.

-## Analysis scripts, data files, and external links for papers
+## Analysis scripts and data files for papers

-Click on the titles for a detailed list of files; click on the years to go to the published papers.
+Click on the paper titles for a list of files.
+Published papers are indicated by the year with a DOI link.
+Preprints, if available, are linked at the end of each list.
-The manual page for each paper has additional details about scripts, data files, and plotting functions.
+*The manual page for each paper has additional details about scripts, data files, and plotting functions.*

 <!-- Put a space before <details> to make ghostwriter format the lists correctly -->
  <details>

-<summary>Water and oxygen in the genomic adaptation of human microbiomes (*submitted manuscript*)</summary>
+<summary>Water and oxygen in the genomic adaptation of human microbiomes (<i>submitted manuscript</i>)</summary>

 - [inst/extdata/microhum](inst/extdata/microhum): scripts and processed data files